cbrewster/gsoc2017/notes/test_failures.md

  - [ ] HTML parser must not instantiate custom elements inside template elements

  - [ ] HTML parser must use the registry of window.document in a document created by `document.implementation.createHTMLDocument()`

-### `reactions/Element.html`
- - [ ] insertAdjacentHTML on Element must enqueue a connected reaction for a newly constructed custom element

- - [ ] insertAdjacentHTML on Element must enqueue a attributeChanged reaction for a newly constructed custom element

 ### `reactions/HTMLElement.html`
  - [ ] translate on HTMLElement must enqueue an attributeChanged reaction when adding translate content attribute